veeso-dev/blog.veeso.dev/blog/post-41/index-en.md

 ---
-date: '2025-06-07 18:30:00'
+date: "2025-06-07 18:30:00"
-slug: 'rust-on-a-diet'
+slug: "rust-on-a-diet"
-title: 'Rust on a Diet'
+title: "Rust on a Diet"
-description: 'How cloning a Vec had caused memory bloat on the Solana Validator'
+description: "How cloning a Vec had caused memory bloat on the Solana Validator"
-author: 'veeso'
+author: "veeso"
 featured_image: featured.jpeg
 category: rust-internals
-reading_time: '8'
+reading_time: "8"
 ---

 So if you don't know, I also develop on the Solana Validator (but please don't leave, it's about Rust and not blockchain things 😓) mostly mods for Solana RPC nodes, and recently a colleague of mine, sent me this Post on X.com, about a massive fixup on the Solana Validator, which claims to have pushed down the memory usage of the QUIC transport **from 2.6GB to 124MB**.